 A lot has been said about the so-called latte factor.
 I firmly believe that small purchases add up to make a difference in your finances.
-My blog is literally called “A Dime Saved”.
+My blog is literally called “A Dime Saved.”
 I believe that every dime makes a difference.
-So why do I get annoyed when I see all those tweets and blog posts shaming people for $5 cups of coffee if that is my ethos?
+Why do I get annoyed when I see all those tweets and blog posts shaming people for $5 cups of coffee if that is my ethos?
 I am all about frugality and about every conceivable way to save money and I write about every single money-saving tip.

-The reason I dislike this advice so much is that besides the fact that I don’t think that people are actually buying $5 cups of coffee with any regularity- I think that advice like that is focusing on the symptom, not the issues.
+The reason I dislike this advice so much is that besides the fact that I don’t think that people are actually buying $5 cups of coffee with any regularity- I think that advice like that is focusing on the symptom, not the issue.

 The symptom: the fancy cup of coffee

-Although we do like to make fun of the cup of coffee trope, mindless spending without a budget is a real problem for a lot of people.
+Although we do like to make fun of the cup of the coffee trope, mindless spending without a budget is a real problem for a lot of people.
 While everyone can and should allow themselves to buy luxuries and special things, you should also be aware that mindless spending does add up.
 Every dime counts.
 Many people do rack up thousands of dollars in credit card debt just by not taking the time to think about every purchase made (whether important or not!).

-Creating a budget that works and that has room for you to spend on the things that are important to you will help you stop the mindless spending and increase your mindful spending.
-When every dollar has a purpose then it’s not very difficult to be purposeful in your purchases.
+Creating a budget that works and has room for you to spend on the important things will help you stop mindless spending and increase mindful spending.
+When every dollar has a purpose, it’s not very difficult to be purposeful in your purchases.

-As a bonus, once you start practicing mindful spending you will see that so many things that you spend money are unnecessary and unneeded.
-When you stop spending money on things that you don’t need or that don’t bring you the joy you will save a lot of money!
+As a bonus, once you start practicing mindful spending, you will see that so many things that you spend money on are unnecessary and unneeded.
+When you stop spending money on things that you don’t need or don’t bring you joy, you will save a lot of money!

-When you spend mindlessly then not only are you being reckless with your finances it also very rarely brings you joy.
+When you spend mindlessly, then not only are you being reckless with your finances it also very rarely brings you joy.
 Mindful and purposeful spending and budgeting can bring you happiness and peace.
-By spending on things that make your life happier and fuller, you are making a concerted and conscious decision to use the money to bring you happiness.
+By spending on things that make your life happier and fuller, you make a concerted and conscious decision to use the money to bring you happiness.
 What this looks like in practice will look different for every person.By spending on things that make your life happier and fuller, you are making a concerted and conscious decision to use the money to bring you happiness.
+Click To Tweet

 So how do I practice mindful spending?